 - Your spouse overpays the IRS or credit cards, so he/she could temporarily move assets and obtain a refund at a later date.

-If you believe your spouse is hiding assets, our Yonkers divorce attorney at The King Law Firm can look for inconsistencies in your marital finances and help you obtain the best possible divorce settlement.
+If you believe your spouse is hiding assets, our Yonkers divorce attorney at Empire Law can look for inconsistencies in your marital finances and help you obtain the best possible divorce settlement.
 For more information, contact us and schedule a free consultation today.